 To understand how to accomplish this in WordPress you must understand why these emails are flagged as spam.
 WordPress uses PHP calls to send an email from the wp mail file.
 These emails are considered a transactional email and frequently lack the verification required to bypass the spam filters of most ESPs.
 To certify your transactional email, you must add DKIM, SPF and DMARC txt records in your DNS settings.
 DKIM will validate the message, essentially telling the ESP that the email is coming from an approved domain

 The SPF record validates the server by informing the ESP’s that the domain’s server has the approval to send an email on behalf of the domain.
 These two text records authenticate the email as a legitimate email and will bypass the spam filters ultimately finding their way into your recipient’s email inbox.
-DMARC settings are not required but are strongly recommended as they provide instructions for the ESP to handle messages that fail the authentication process.
-Without DMARC emails can be lost into the void of the internet never to be seen again.
+DMARC settings are not required but they are strongly recommended.
+They provide the instructions for the ESP to handle messages that fail the authentication process.
+Without DMARC emails can be lost into the void of the internet, never to be seen again.

 How do you apply these DNS settings into your WordPress website?

 The easiest way is to set this up using your cPanel or PLESK, however, if you use a third-party ESP such as Google or Mailing List Services (https://mailinglistservices.com) you will have to receive your SPF and DKIM from your ESP.

 Your txt records are set properly, and your emails still fail to be delivered: Now what?

 Most web hosting providers use shared web hosting.
 With shared hosting, all websites on the server use the same IP address.
 Websites on a shared IP may be blacklisted if spam is sent through that IP by any of the hosted websites sharing it.
 When emails aren’t making it through you can verify if the IP address is blacklisted by going to mxtoolbox.com.